 - Pull out a cookie sheet.
 Put the pork on the cookie sheet and coat the pork belly liberally with the sugar, salt and black pepper mixture.

 - Refrigerate the pork belly, uncovered for 12 hours.
 Try not to go less than 10 hours.
 Don't go much over 14.
 A long cure is not what you are looking for here.

 - Pre-heat your oven to 290F.

-- Remove the pork from the fridge and place it in a baking pan large enough to hold it comfortably.
+- Remove the pork from the fridge, brush any remaining cure from the surface (or give it a quick rinse) and place it in a baking pan large enough to hold it comfortably.
 If you don't have one, use your cookie sheet.
 Cover with foil and place in the oven.

 - Cook to an internal temperature of 190F.
 I can't tell you how long this will take because I don't know how thick your pork belly is.
 Maybe 4 hours.
 But start checking after two hours.
 This is like BBQ.
 It's done when it's done.

 - Remove the pork from the oven and let rest 10-15 minutes.
 Slice and serve.

 - To re-heat, steam slices if you want it meltingly tender.
 Pan-fry slices if you want a bit of crust.
 All good...